sguzman/articles/README.md

 - [ ] Elite Progressivism vs. Proletarian Progressivism
 - [ ] Managerial Elitism as Fascism
 - [ ] Managerialism as Formalized Rent Seeking
+- [ ] brain layout as computation modules and consciousness as another module